tekmaven/nClam/README.md

 ##Dependencies
 ClamAV Server, also known as clamd.
 It is a free, open-source virus scanner.
 Win32 ports can be obtained here: http://oss.netfarm.it/clamav/

+## NuGet Package

+    Install-Package nClam

 ##Directions
-1. Add the library as a reference in your application.
+1. Add the nuget package to your project.
 2. Create a nClam.ClamClient object, passing it the hostname and port of the ClamAV server.
 3. Scan!